rahuldshetty/viper/docs/datatypes/list.md

 ## Note

-- List elements are stored in consecutive location in memory.
-They are created with additional buffer and whenever a list is completed occupied, the existing list is copied onto a new dynamic list with larger size.
+- List elements are stored in consecutive locations in memory.
--
+- They are always created/expanded with additional buffer and this buffer limit is reached and a new element has to be inserted then, the existing list is copied onto a new dynamic with larger size.